Peter Lax: Career

 In 1954, the U.S. Atomic Energy Commission put Lax and several of his colleagues at NYU in charge of using an early supercomputer to calculate the risk of flooding for a major nuclear reactor if a nearby dam were sabotaged; they concluded that the reactor would be safe.

 Lax made contributions to the theory of hyperbolic partial differential equations.
 He made breakthroughs in understanding shock waves from bombs, weather prediction and aerodynamic design.

-Concepts that bear Lax's name include the Lax equivalence principle, which explained when numerical computer approximations would be reliable, and Lax pairs, which are helpful in understanding the motion of solitons.
+Concepts that bear Lax's name include the Lax equivalence theorem, which explained when numerical computer approximations would be reliable, and Lax pairs, which are helpful in understanding the motion of solitons.
 With Ralph Phillips, Lax developed the Lax-Phillips semigroup in scattering theory, which explained how waves move around obstacles and showed how to use the pattern of a wave's frequencies to understand its motion.
 That theory is helpful in processing radar signals.

 Lax held a faculty position in the Department of Mathematics, Courant Institute of Mathematical Sciences, New York University.
 Beginning in 1963, Dr. Lax directed the Courant Institute's computing facilities.

 Lax died of cardiac amyloidosis at his Manhattan home, on 16 May 2025, at the age of 99.

 Awards and honors

 He was a member of the Norwegian Academy of Science and Letters and the National Academy of Sciences, USA, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He won a Lester R. Ford Award in 1966 and again in 1973.
 In 1974, his shock wave article also won the Chauvenet Prize.
 He was awarded the National Medal of Science in 1986, the Wolf Prize in 1987, the Abel Prize in 2005 and the Lomonosov Gold Medal in 2013.
 The American Mathematical Society selected him as its Gibbs Lecturer for 2007.
 In 2012, he became a fellow of the American Mathematical Society.

 Lax is listed as an ISI highly cited researcher.
-According to György Marx he was one of The Martians.
+According to György Marx, he was one of the Hungarian-American scientists known as The Martians.

 Lax also received an Honorary Doctorate from Heriot-Watt University in 1990.